Barriers to qualifying for an earnings-related allowance

 Mandatory waiting period

-- You refuse to agree on an employment plan with the TE Office
+• You refuse to agree on an employment plan with the employment authority

 You cannot usually receive an earnings-related allowance during your mandatory waiting period.
-You can, however, be paid an earnings-related allowance during your mandatory waiting period if you participate in a service that promotes employment based on an agreement with the TE Office.
+You can, however, be paid an earnings-related allowance during your mandatory waiting period if you participate in a service that promotes employment based on an agreement with the employment authority.

 Behaviours such as repeatedly turning down work or training opportunities can disqualify you from receiving an earnings-related allowance indefinitely.
 If this happens, you will need to work or attend training for a certain period of time before you can requalify for an earnings-related allowance.